A Conversation With: Natalie of Thoughts by Natalie

 Keep it comfortable, and keep it YOU.
 The comfort part seems obvious, but I found myself trying to wear several things at the beginning that looked good but were really not working comfort-wise.
-Soft fabrics are a must, as well as LOTS of stretch.
+Soft fabrics are a must, as well as LOTS of stretches.
 Also, so many of the maternity options out there are really unattractive, and I think a lot of women feel stuck in a style rut during pregnancy as a result.
 But it doesn’t have to be that way—I’ve found that by getting a couple sizes up in non-maternity clothes I can be comfortable and stay true to my pre-pregnancy style.

 I honestly haven’t done a ton of shopping for Jack yet, mostly because our friends and family have been so generous with their gifts!
 As far as brands for good baby boy items go, though, I really love KicKee Pants, Carter’s, H&M and Freshly Picked!

 The nursery is coming along slowly but surely.
 I knew right away that I wanted the Babyletto Hudson crib in white, so that’s been in the room for a while.
 Also, I found a dreamy wingback chair from IKEA and a sleek, modern changing table from Land of Nod that keeps the room looking masculine, modern and cozy.
 Now, we’re just searching for the perfect white dresser and some frames to hang the adorable Sharon Montrose baby animal photos I couldn’t resist buying.

 9. Finally, what advice would you give to fellow first-time moms-to-be who are in the earlier stages of pregnancy?